MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-rowspan-property.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.service: "dynamics365-business-central"
-ms.assetid: 45bd8abe-360f-4cb1-98f7-c91c086a7723
-caps.latest.revision: 9
-manager:
 ---

 # RowSpan Property
-Sets the number of rows that a field spans in a GridLayout control.
+Sets the number of rows that a field spans in a Grid control.

 ## Applies to
- Field controls that are in a GridLayout control on a page.
+ Field controls that are in a Grid control on a page.

 ## Property Values
  An integer that specifies the number of rows to span the field.